 To investigate related patterns, we make use of patent reassignment data, which keep detailed records of all transactions of patents between entities.
 As in patent registries, we observe stark trends in patent reassignments since the 1980s.
-Figure 4a focuses on the purchasing trends of the top 1 percent of firms with the largest patent portfolios.
-The figure reveals that while 30 percent of the transacted patents were reassigned to the firms with the largest patent stocks in the 1980s, the share went up to 55 percent by 2010.
-This drastic increase has crowded out small players in the market, as illustrated in Figure 4b.
-The figure shows the likelihood of a patent to be assigned to a small firm, conditional on that patent being transacted from another small firm and recorded.28 In the past two decades, the fraction of transacted patents that are reassigned to small firms has dropped dramatically from 75 percent to almost 50 percent, implying a shift of ownership from the hands of small firms to large ones.
+Chart 3A focuses on the purchasing trends of the top 1% of firms with the largest patent portfolios.
+The figure reveals that while 30% of the transacted patents were reassigned to the firms with the largest patent stocks in the 1980s, the share went up to 55% by 2010.
+This drastic increase has crowded out small players in the market, as illustrated in Chart 3B.
+The chart shows the likelihood of a patent to be assigned to a small firm, conditional on that patent being transacted from another small firm and Chart 2 recorded.
+In the past two decades, the fraction of transacted patents that are reassigned to small firms has dropped dramatically from 75% to almost 50%, implying a shift of ownership from the hands of small firms to large ones.